brucemack/microlink/README.md

 on the microphone cable as is often the case when powering an electret/condenser microphone.
 If you don't use the DC block then a short should be installed instead.

+# AllStarLink Notes (Work In Process)

+So far everything on this page has been related to EchoLink.
+I have made good progress on AllStarLink support.
+At the moment the ASL firmware is separate from the EL firmware but I will merge them once things are working well.
+More to follow later.

+* A possible audio interface: https://www.repeater-builder.com/products/usb-rim-lite.html

 # References

 * Official EchoLink Site: https://www.echolink.org/